Affiliate links on Android Authority may earn us a commission. Learn more.

 Accidentally or not, if you end up streaming something illegal, your internet service provider (ISP) may notice.
 After all, everything you do online goes through your ISP, and it might not take kindly to you abusing its service.
 It could decide to throttle your connection speed, or even cancel your contract altogether.

 Law enforcement agencies can also potentially trace illegal streaming back to you.
 Your IP address is regularly logged when you are online.
 This can then be used to identify you.
 Knowing what is Kodi, is not enough to protect you.
 If you’re worried about who is watching you, you can always mask your activity with a virtual private network (VPN).

 What makes a good Kodi VPN?

 There are dozens of VPN providers to choose from, and they vary in quality.
 Some of them are free, but there are several reasons these are not going to be appropriate for use with Kodi.
-Most are hugely oversubscribed, and have a small download limit.
+Most have a lot of subscribers, have download limits, and actually aren’t the most privacy-friendly.
 The best VPNs aren’t free, but they’re not necessarily expensive either.

 There are other desirable attributes for any VPN too: Ease of use, good customer support, strong encryption protocols, and having a high number of servers in many different locations.

 ExpressVPN has been my VPN service of choice for a long time.
 It’s simple and easy to use, and supports multiple platforms and devices.
 The speeds have also been excellent in my experience, but your mileage may vary.
 It’s one of the more expensive VPNs around though.

 Another fantastic option that is also more affordable is NordVPN.
 Nord boasts a truly impressive number of servers and has a lot more security features than ExpressVPN.
 Its long-term plans also make it one of the cheapest VPNs you can get.
 I prefer ExpressVPN because I’ve got better speeds with it, but NordVPN is a very close second.